Part Two: The Traditions

 The langar at the Ajmer shrine, established by Moinuddin Chishti around 1192, has served food continuously for over 800 years.
 The great cauldrons, one donated by Emperor Akbar, another by his son Jahangir, can cook 4,800 kilograms of food at once.
 Sweetened rice, pilaf, curry.
 Anyone who arrives is fed.
 The langar does not ask who you are or what you believe.
 It feeds you.

 The Nizamuddin Dargah in Delhi has maintained its langar for 700 years.
 During Ramadan, the dastarkhan, the eating cloth, is spread for both suhur before dawn and iftar at sunset.
-Thousands eat daily.
+Thousands come each day.
 During the rest of the year, twice-daily meals continue.
 The food is funded by donations, niyaz, from devotees.
 The feeding is considered the highest form of charity.

 This practice influenced the Sikhs, who institutionalised the langar as a central practice.
 Anyone can visit a Sikh gurdwara and eat for free.
 The tradition traces directly to Baba Farid, a thirteenth-century Sufi saint of the Chishti order.
 What began as Sufi hospitality became a model for radical equality at the table.

 The langar teaches that food is not merely personal.
-Your hunger matters.
-So does the hunger of the stranger who arrives.
-The same food that nourishes you can nourish anyone.
+The hunger matters.
+So does the metabolic and somatic need of the stranger who arrives.
+The same food that nourishes and heals the body can nourish any body.
+The communal meal activates the social engagement system in every person present, creating the nervous system safety in which deep nourishment becomes possible.
 The only question is: will you share it?

 Barakah: blessing in food

 Sufis speak of barakah, a blessing power that flows from God through creation.
 Barakah is not static.
 It moves.
-It can be transmitted through sacred places, through holy people, through food that is blessed.
+It can be transmitted through sacred places, through holy people, through food that is blessed : and the receiving body must be in the right autonomic state to absorb it.
+A body in threat cannot receive barakah any more than it can properly digest food.

 The Prophet Muhammad said: "Eat together and do not eat separately, for the blessing is in being together."
-The barakah multiplies when food is shared.
+The barakah multiplies when food is shared because communal eating produces nervous system co-regulation that enables deeper metabolic absorption.
 The same meal eaten alone provides nutrition.
-Eaten with others, it provides something more, a spiritual dimension that accumulates through community.
+Eaten with others in a state of communal safety and presence, it provides something more : a somatic and spiritual dimension that accumulates through community connection.

-To increase barakah in food: say Bismillah before eating.
-Express gratitude after.
+To increase barakah in food: say Bismillah before eating, the sacred pause that settles the autonomic system.
+Express gratitude after, the ritual closing that completes the somatic experience of nourishment.
 Eat with others whenever possible.
 Choose food that is halal and tayyib, permissible and pure.
 Eat from earnings obtained through honest work.
 Share whatever you have.
-These practices do not change the physical properties of the food.
-They change its spiritual properties, what the food does to the soul.
+These practices change not just the spiritual properties of the food but the body's capacity to receive and metabolise what arrives.

 Ramadan: the month of transformation